Black Birders Week is Back in 2022

 Get bird-watching tips for beginners.

-Visit the BlackAFinSTEM website for a complete schedule of daily events, including bird walks, networking events and more.
-Be sure to RSVP for “The Mental Health Benefits of Birding” virtual event with BirdNote on June 1.
+Visit the BlackAFinSTEM website for a schedule of daily events, including bird walks, networking events and more.

-For more ways to participate in Black Birders Week, follow the hashtag #BlackBirdersWeek2022 and connect with @BlackAFinStem on YouTube, Facebook and Twitter.
+For more ways to participate in Black Birders Week, follow the hashtag #BlackBirdersWeek and connect with @BlackAFinStem on Instagram, Facebook and Twitter.
 Share photos, engage with the content and videos, and support acceptance for all bird lovers.
-Other hashtags to use include #BlackInNature, #LearningToTakeFlight and #LifelongJourney.

 Ashley Gary, founder of TheWildlifeHost.com, says, “I’m so excited to be a part of this movement to turn this injustice into a spotlight for the black people who endure bias and harm as we just try to enjoy the natural world around us.”